DO NOT Be a Marketer. BE a Consumer.

 You nod your head, write a few notes, and start picturing this homogenous figure.
-A 31-45 year old male, with a low to middle income, a mixed ethnic background, and a wife and 2.4 children.
+A 31- to 45-year-old male, with a low to middle income, a mixed ethnic background, and a wife and 2.4 children.
 This person doesn’t exist.

 Do Not Create Marketing for Faceless People and Statistics

 There is no such thing as 2.4 children.
-There's no such thing as a 31-45 year old male.
+There's no such thing as a 31- to 45-year-old male.
 It's all nonsense, written in creative briefs and marketing presentations because it's much easier to target a wide range of people than it is to actually focus on a real person.

 And yet, every day marketing and advertising campaigns are developed with this pitiful target in mind.
 The campaigns are soulless and come out of meetings that take creative ideas, designed to connect with real people, and give them the death of a thousand cuts.